earthly/website/blog/_posts/2022-01-12-stop-using-pie-charts.md

  - pandas

 author: Alex
-excerpt: "Learn why using pie charts can be misleading and ineffective for visualizing data.
-This article explores the limitations of pie charts and provides alternative plots, along with Python and Matplotlib code, to create more accurate and informative visualizations."
+excerpt: Learn why you should stop using pie charts and discover alternative plots that are easier to interpret.
+This article provides examples and code for creating horizontal bar charts, lollipop charts, and box plots using Python and Matplotlib.
 ---
 ## What's Wrong With Pie Charts